IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 **Owl**: the mastermind (stats- essential npcs priest?)
 - why did Owl ask V for help?
 	- she knows someone took out Leanna, and wants to bait them (how would she know is PCs)
-	- trying to frame Kevaran intruders
+	- trying to frame Kevaran intruders, incite further conflict
 	- try to manipulate the PCs to get them to blame someone else (Kingfisher or Giltstern)
 - how to expose that she's actually serving Gilead
+- Great baker, ply the PCs with pastries
 - Alibi: praying at the temple. corroborated by other priests, templegoers
 - Zone of Truth: will answer with some performed reservation. ring allows lying **Raven**: parallel investigating